FranciscoBorges/openwrt-printing-packages/README.md

 ### Issues / Missing / TODO

-Caveat 1: Ghostscript lacks proper cross-compilation support.
+Caveat: Ghostscript lacks proper cross-compilation support.
 I used a patch taken from [timesys.com].
-If your architecture is not there, it just won't work for you.
+If your architecture is not there, compiling it just won't work for you.

-- the font cache will likely get lost on a reboot.
+The alternative for those who can't compile Ghostscript is to use a different PDF backend, in this case Poppler.
+For instructions of how to do this open the tar-ball of the `cups-filters-*.tar.bz2` and check the section *1.
+Selection of the renderer: Ghostscript, Poppler, or Adobe Reader* of the `README`.